ibm-messaging/iot-nodered/README.md

 -------
 1. Log in to Raspberry Pi.
 (Default login Username: pi Password: raspberry)
 2. Install node red from npm registry by running sudo npm install node-red
-3. Install iotcloudDev from npm registry by running sudo npm install node-red-iotclouddev
+3. Install iotcloudDev from npm registry by running sudo npm install node-red-contrib-iotclouddev
 4. cd to the node red directory
 5. Note down the MAC address of your raspberry pi which is needed for the [quickstart site](http://quickstart.internetofthings.ibmcloud.com).
 6. Start Node-RED with sudo node red.js -f raspi_quickstart_event.json.
 (This file is present in the samples directory of the same folder, from where you downloaded this README.md)